A Celtic Pilgrimage

 - Any alcoholic beverages, or incidental expenses.

 - Transport from airport.
 We may be able to share taxis.
-The Dublin Express bus to central Dublin upon arrival is also a convenient choice for nine Euro.
+The Dublin Express bus to central Dublin is a convenient choice for nine Euro.

 - Travel insurance